Become a Social Worker in Minnesota

 Common Steps to Become a Minnesota Social Worker

-Before becoming a social worker in Minnesota, you must obtain a bachelor’s degree in social work and a social work license applicable to the career path you choose.
+Before becoming a social worker in Minnesota, you must obtain a bachelor’s degree or higher in social work and a social work license applicable to the career path you choose.
 Minnesota offers four types of social work licenses that vary depending on education and experience.
-There may be additional requirements, such as a background check and clinical supervision based on your goals.
-Below are the steps on how to obtain licenses in Minnesota, summarized from the Minnesota State Board of Social Work.
+There may be additional requirements, such as a background check and clinical supervision, based on your goals.

 1. Earn a CSWE-Accredited Social Work Degree